 Through its committees, the Bar Association seeks to protect and enhance the public welfare by critically examining existing law and government and pointing the way to change.

 The Young Lawyers' Division, by far the largest in numbers of members, has been a vigorous promoter of the public good.
-The division, whose members are up to 36 years of age (or in the first 5 years of practice without regard to age) and automatically become BAMSL members dues-free for the first year, has published widely acclaimed handbooks on consumer and children's rights issues and the law affecting senior citizens.
+The division, whose members are up to 36 years of age (or in the first 5 years of practice without regard to age), often participates in community outreach projects, providing legal resources and other volunteer opportunities in the region.

 ...To provide and establish organized facilities for the furnishing of legal services to all citizens at a cost within their means.